Dr. Wafa Hamid

 • Charles Wallace India Trust (CWIT) Research Grant by the Charles Wallace India Trust and British Council, 2022.

-• Dr. Bharat Ram Research Grant by The Shri Ram Education Foundation, 2022-23.
+• Bharat Ram Research Grant by The Shri Ram Education Foundation, 2022-23.

 • US Alumni Micro Grants by the American Embassy in partnership with Swechha, 2020.